Posted on Monday 20 January 2020

 But the problem is that we don’t always think about creating an emergency fund.
 After all, it’s much easier to plan for the future when you have a specific goal in mind, like a new car or your first home.
 With an emergency fund, you won’t necessarily have a clear end goal in mind.
 It’s all about stacking your cards against the millions of little “what if” and “just in case” surprises that pop up.

 If you don’t have an emergency fund set up yet, you’re not alone.
 Only a quarter of Canadians have emergency funds set aside.
 And in those aged 18–34, as many as 35 percent have zero savings, let alone an emergency fund (yikes).
-In fact, most make it a new year's resolution to make good financial choices but . . . yeah . . .
+In fact, most make it a new year's resolution to make good financial choices but . . . yeah . . . sometimes you can get by with a short term loan but best to have other alternatives.

 In the sections below, we’ll go over what an emergency fund is and show you some real, actionable changes you can make in your personal finances to free up extra cash for your own emergency fund.
 Don’t let life’s unpredictability win—we’ll help you stack your deck against any unforeseen expense that comes your way!
+You can always get an e transfer payday loan but a dedicated emergency fund is better.

 An emergency fund is a sum of money that you set aside purely for—yep, you guessed it—emergencies.
 Using the money that you set aside into this fund is not something that will be part of your regular routine: in fact, you might not even touch it for many months or years.
 It’s designed as a safety net to sit, wait, and grow in the background.